Phone Calls with Social Anxiety

 How Mio works

 Mio isn't a replacement for therapy or professional help with social anxiety.
 If social anxiety is affecting your daily life, working with a therapist — especially one trained in CBT — is the most effective long-term approach.
-But Mio is a practical tool for the calls that need to happen today, whether or not you're in a place to make them yourself.
+But this is a practical tool for the calls that need to happen today, whether or not you're in a place to make them yourself.

 Medical calls